Nauvoo Expositor: Background

 In 1830, Joseph Smith, age 24, published the Book of Mormon, which he described as an English translation of ancient golden plates he received from an angel.
 The same year he organized the Church of Christ, calling it a restoration of the early Christian Church.
 Members of the church were later called "Latter Day Saints" or "Mormons".
 Smith and his followers sought to assemble together in a theocratic community under Smith's leadership, or 'Zion', first in Kirtland, Ohio and later in Independence, Missouri.

 In 1833, a mob of settlers attacked a Mormon newspaper's printing office, destroyed the press, and tarred and feathered two Mormon leaders.
-Mormons were driven from Jackson county.
+Mormons were driven from Jackson county of Missouri.
 After losing the 1838 Mormon War, Smith was jailed and his followers were forced out of Missouri.

 After Smith escaped custody, he fled to Illinois, where he founded a new settlement that he named Nauvoo.
 After the Nauvoo City Charter passed both houses of the state legislature, Illinois governor Thomas Carlin signed it into law on December 16, 1840.
 The charter allowed the Nauvoo city council to pass laws 'not in conflict with the state and federal constitutions'; Chicago and Alton charters had similar provisions.
 The charter also empowered the Nauvoo Municipal Court to issue writs of habeas corpus.
 The power would later enable Joseph Smith to elude authorities from Missouri, where he was wanted on charges of treason.
 Nauvoo was not the only city with such a power; in 1839, Alton had been granted the same power to issue habeas corpus writs.

 William Law, a wealthy immigrant from Ireland, and his wife had joined the Church of Christ in 1836 in Canada.
 In 1839, Law led a group of Canadian LDS members to Nauvoo.
 In 1841, Joseph Smith chose him to be a member of the First Presidency.
 He was also a member of the Nauvoo city council.

 Francis M. Higbee had joined the church in 1832.
 In the aftermath of the 1838 Mormon War, Francis Higbee was arraigned along with Smith, in Richmond, Missouri on November 11, 1838.
 He was released 18 days later.
 On June 30, 1842, Francis Higbee gave a sworn statement that "Joseph Smith told [him] that John C. Bennett could be easily put aside or drowned, and no person would be the wiser for it".
 On January 15, 1844, the Nauvoo Municipal Court issued a warrant for Higbee's arrest on the affidavit of Orson Pratt.
 Chauncey Higbee had also joined the church in 1832.
 In November 1841, he had been appointed aide-de-camp to Major General John C. Bennett of the Nauvoo Legion.